Visiting the Acropolis from the port of Piraeus Greece

 There are easy to use vending machines at all stations that accept credit cards and provide instruction in a number of languages.
 You can also purchase any number of tickets at one time and use them as needed.
 A discount of 25% is also available for seniors over 65, teenagers under 18 years old and university students under 25.
 Children under seven ride free.
 In order to get the discount you will need to purchase tickets from a ticket window.

 To enter the metro system tap your ticket at the entry post.
-From that point the ticket is valid for 90 minutes in the system or until you leave by taping out to exit.
+From that point the ticket is valid for 90 minutes (with the 90 minute ticket) in the system or until you leave by taping out to exit.

 Getting on the train going in the right direction is easy.
 Each platform is named for the last station on the route.
 So in order to get the train back to Piraeus follow the arrows showing Piraeus which is the last station on the green line.